Vyral/base-template/_posts/2018-05-23-how-did-our-q1-market-do-compared-to-last-year.md

 All in all, we had an amazing start to 2018.
 Our team had an amazing start as well, and we appreciate all your referrals and your business.

-<br>Remember, if you’re curious what your home is worth or you’d like to browse all the latest homes in our market, visit our website [www.canovogroup.com.](www.canovogroup.com.){: target="_blank"}
+Remember, if you’re curious what your home is worth or you’d like to browse all the latest homes in our market, visit our website [www.canovogroup.com.](www.canovogroup.com.){: target="_blank"}

 {% include pullquote.html %}